 When you are shopping for a new home there are many things that you’ll have on your mind and on your wish list.
 Location, schools, architecture, size, and design are common and obvious factors that go into your decision-making process.
 Another item, especially in south Louisiana, that is making its way onto many home buyers’ radar is a swimming pool.
 Whether it’s a yard that is conducive to designing and building their own, or finding a house that already has a pool, there are several things to consider; especially for the latter.

 If you are planning on buying a home with a pool, having it inspected is just as important as having the house inspected before you purchase.
 Furthermore, it should be inspected by a professional, experienced, qualified pool inspector.
 While a home inspector may add the pool to his checklist, there are many other things that need to be accounted for.

 Swimming pools have many complex and complicated parts ranging from pumps, heaters, filters, electricity, plumbing, and more.
 Here are a few things that should be addressed in a pool inspection.

 With any pool, there are safety requirements and regulations that must be met.
 Your pool inspector will be familiar with these and be able to assess if the pool is up to code.
 Elements ranging from self-latching gates, pool covers, door alarms, and fence height, and more will all be looked over during the inspection.

 Condition of Pool Structure and Materials

-This is a key aspect to any inspection.
-By inspecting the materials and structural integrity of the pool you’ll have a clear idea of how much, if any, repairs are necessary for the safety, operation, and longevity of the pool.
+This is a key aspect of any inspection.
+By inspecting the materials and structural integrity of the pool you’ll have a clear idea of how much if any, repairs are necessary for the safety, operation, and longevity of the pool.
 During this assessment the inspector will address: